-The Board may set aside a portion of the TAC for episodic events.
-Episodic events are defined by any instance in which a qualified state has reached its annual quota allocation available to them prior to September 1 and the state can prove the presence of unusually large amounts of menhaden in its state waters.
+1% of the TAC is set aside for episodic events, which are defined by any instance in which a qualified state has reached its annual quota allocation available to them prior to September 1 and the state can prove the presence of unusually large amounts of menhaden in its state waters.
 The goal of the set aside is to add flexibility to the management of the species so that states can harvest menhaden during episodic events, reduce discards, and prevent fish kills.
-Eligibility to participate in the episodic events set aside program is reserved for the states of Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, and New York.
-Landings per year under the set aside can be found in Table 19.
+Eligibility to participate in the episodic events set aside program is reserved for the states of

+Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, and New York.
+Landings per year under the set aside can be found in Table 13.